tomer255/Chess_MFC/README.md

 # Chess_MFC
 ------------
-The board game chess wrriten with C++, object oriented programming
+The board game chess written with C++, object oriented programming

 ## Game Description
 Chess is a two-player board game using a chessboard and sixteen pieces of six types for each player.